onyilam/jikan/README.md

 # Jikan

-A web platform that allows user to upload their papers to seek comments and allow them to track paper progress.
-Also built in features such as similar papers recommendation, and other user engagement features.
-Django + Ajax + Bootstrap.
+A platform that allows user to upload their papers to seek comments and allow them to track paper progress.  www.jicount.com

-www.jicount.com

 ## Paper Recommendation